Showing content only to specific Markets

 Once the lock is created, you'll need to create the correct Locksmith "Key".
 Markets are typically set up by either creating subdomains on your store, or by creating subfolders.
 Depending on which one of those you are using, you'll need to set up Locksmith a bit differently...

 This will usually look something like www.my-store.eu, or ca.my-store.com, where the subdomain of the URL represents a different region that you're selling to.
 In this case, simply use Locksmith's "domain" key condition:

-When setting this up, Locksmith will automatically show you suggestions for which domain to use, based on what domains have already been added to your store.
-You'll end up with something like this:
+When setting this up, Locksmith will automatically show you suggestions for which domain to use, based on the domain settings for your store.

 This will usually look something like www.my-store.com/en-us or www.my-store.com/fr-ca. In this case, your key conditions will look slightly different.
 Start by selecting the "custom Liquid" key condition: